datacommonsorg/docsite/how_to_use.md

 ## Build machine learning models

-Data Commons data sets provide ideal training data for developing machine learning models and other data science applications.
+Data Commons provides ideal training data for developing machine learning models and other data science applications.
 The [data science tutorials](/courseware/intro_data_science.html) show you how to use our APIs and data to get started.

 ## Contribute data to Data Commons